awsdocs/amazon-route53-docs/doc_source/DeleteHostedZone.md

 1. Choose **OK** to confirm\.

-1. If you want to make the domain unavailable on the internet, we recommend that you delete the name servers from the domain to prevent future DNS queries from possibly being misrouted\.
+1. If you want to make the domain unavailable on the internet, we recommend that you transfer DNS service to a free DNS service and then delete the Route 53 hosted zone\.
+This prevents future DNS queries from possibly being misrouted\.

-   If the domain is registered with Route 53, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.
-If the domain is registered with another registrar, use the method provided by the registrar to delete name servers for the domain\.
+   If the domain is registered with Route 53, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md) for information about how to replace Route 53 name servers with name servers for the new DNS service\.
+If the domain is registered with another registrar, use the method provided by the registrar to change name servers for the domain\.
+**Note**
+If you're deleting a hosted zone for a subdomain \(acme\.example\.com\), you don't need to change name servers for the domain \(example\.com\)\.